deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 <details>
 <summary><strong>Key Insights</strong></summary>

-- Rock dominates in most English‑speaking countries; Latin is big in Brazil.
+- Rock dominates in most English-speaking countries; Latin is big in Brazil.
 - The USA leads in both revenue and invoice volume, followed by Canada and Brazil.
-- Luís Gonçalves is the highest‑spending customer at over \$49.
+- Luís Gonçalves is the highest-spending customer at over \$49.
 - Queen and Led Zeppelin top the charts in artist revenue.
 - Cities like São Paulo and Edmonton have high average customer spend.
 - Some albums earn significantly more per track than others, showing commercial efficiency.

 </details>